mikenizo808/Setting-up-Kali-for-Analyzing-or-Debugging-Binaries/README.md

 ## Install `rust`
-This install make take some time so be patient.
+This install may take some time, so be patient.

 	curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh